ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for New College of Florida

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of the actual cost of attending New College of Florida.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to New College of Florida.

 What will the cost of attending New College of Florida be?
 Here is a breakdown of tuition and expenses.